tototoshi/scala-csv/README.md

 "1"#"2"#"3"
 ```
 ### Changing the encoding
 By default the UTF-8 is set.
-To change it, for example, to ISO-8859-1 you can set it CSVReader:
+To change it, for example, to ISO-8859-1 you can set it in the CSVReader:
 ```scala
 scala> val reader = CSVReader.open(filepath, "ISO-8859-1")
 reader: com.github.tototoshi.csv.CSVReader = com.github.tototoshi.csv.CSVReader@6bcb69ba